 Pain.
-We’ve all dealt with it at some point in our lives and trying to find what works for our own body can be exhausting, time consuming and expensive.
-There is a ton of information out there to consume and consider.
+We’ve all dealt with it at some point in our lives and trying to find what works for our own body can be exhausting, time-consuming, and expensive.

 Pain and inflammation often go hand in hand